wagnertheresa/NFFTSVMipm/README.md

 - This software has been tested with Python 3.8.
 - This software depends the FastAdjacency2.0 package.
 We refer to https://github.com/wagnertheresa/FastAdjacency2.0#readme for installation instructions.

+To use this code, run `make` from the terminal.
+Optionally, run `make check` to test your installation.

 ## Usage
 The main file class_NFFTSVMipm.py in the `nfftsvmipm` directory consists of the following two classes: